konsumer/randopeep/README.md

 ### Lite-version

 If you want to load your data dynamically, instead of inline, build with `grunt lite-browser` or `grunt lite-node`.
 For `grunt lite-browser`, make sure `dataLocation` in Gruntfile.js is set to a URL where your data can be found.
+Put the `data/` dir on a host that can be loaded via HTTP (same host is easiest.)

 ### Adding your own name-libraries